 1Expenses are calculated for the 12-month period ending 05/01/16: Class A: Gross 1.43% and Net 1.43%; Class C: Gross 2.22 and Net 2.20%; Class I: Gross 1.07% and Net 1.00%; and Class Y: Gross 1.21% and Net 1.10%.
 Expenses are capped contractually through 05/01/17 at 1.45% for Class A; 2.20% for Class C; 1.00% for Class I; and 1.10% for Class Y. Caps exclude certain expenses, such as interest.

-2The NYSE Arca Gold Miners Index (GDMNTR) is a modified market capitalization-weighted index comprised of publicly traded companies involved primarily in mining for gold.
+2The NYSE Arca Gold Miners (GDMNTR) Index (the "Index") is a Net Total Return modified market capitalization weighted index comprised of publicly traded companies primarily involved in the mining of gold and silver in locations around the world.
 The U.S. Dollar Index (DXY) indicates the general international value of the U.S. dollar.
 The DXY does this by averaging the exchange rates between the U.S. dollar and six major world currencies.
 All indices are unmanaged and include the reinvestment of all dividends, but do not reflect the payment of transaction costs, advisory fees or expenses that are associated with an investment in the Fund.
 An index’s performance is not illustrative of the Fund’s performance.
 Indices are not securities in which investments can be made.

 The views and opinions expressed are those of VanEck.
 Fund manager commentaries are general in nature and should not be construed as investment advice.
 Opinions are subject to change with market conditions.
 Any discussion of specific securities mentioned in the commentaries is neither an offer to sell nor a solicitation to buy these securities.
 Fund holdings will vary.